 Suffered to her extreme, Anneliese died on July 1, 1976, due to severe starvation and dehydration.
 Her knees were broken due to pneumonia.
 During her mental illness, Anneliese proclaimed that she wanted to atone for the sins of wayward youth.
 So believed some fringe Catholics!
 Today many people still flock to her grave and pray for salvation.

-There are videos available on YouTube that exhibits the recording from the parts of the actual Exorcism of Emily Rose and features some really brutal imagery of terrifying sounds.
+There are videos available on YouTube that exhibit the recordings from the parts of the actual Exorcism of Emily Rose and feature some really brutal imagery of terrifying sounds.

-Was she really possessed or was she suffering from the illness that was not diagnosed at that time?
+Was she possessed or was she suffering from an illness that was not diagnosed at that time?
 It is still a query out of curiosity.

 Her parents and the two priests, Priest Ernst Alt and Arnold Renz who carried out these exorcisms were initially charged with negligent homicide.
 However, their charges were later reduced.